mubanjs/muban/STATUS.md

 - Do we need some kind of global component registry to auto-create components without specifying them in our own components?
 - focus on package size
-- re-export vue and lit-html types and used methods
 - async component loading / splitting, requires async component setup

 ## Props